Rorazoro/DeadNerve/README.md

-# Project Alder
+# Dead Nerve

 ## Pitch
-[Project Alder] is a coop action horror FPS, where the player(s) must survive an apocalypse of creepy animatronics.
+Dead Nerve is a coop action horror FPS, where the player(s) must survive an apocalypse of creepy animatronics.

 ## Development
 	- Environments